silvio3105/Rules3105/README.md

 ### Application modules

 Application modules combine drivers and libraries to produce basic logic for the application.
 Module alone is worthless(one plank is not a bench, but many planks combined create the bench).<br>
-Every module has its namespace and can be written as one or more C++ classes.
+Every module has its namespace and can be written as one or more C++ classes.<br>

 ### Tasks

 Tasks combine application modules and their logic to do something useful.
 In the case of the bare metal project, there is only one task - an endless loop in `main()`.

+### Example

+- GNSS task
+  - GNSS module
+    - L80 module driver
+      - UART driver
+      - GPIO driver
+    - NMEA parser and message validation